 There’s a whole wide world of sausage, and some of it is hard to tell apart.
-Like, what is the difference between Italian sausage and sweet Italian sausage?
+Like, what’s the difference between Italian sausage and sweet Italian sausage?
 (And how about hot Italian sausage?
 And mild Italian sausage?)
 And can you use them all interchangeably?

 Italian sausage, as it’s referred to in the United States, is most often a pork sausage that is made with fennel seed or anise.
 It packs a ton of flavor, and can be seasoned with fresh or dry herbs.
 It’s the usual type of sausage that you’ll find in most pasta sauces, as a pizza topping, etc.

-Yes, as long as you like the taste of both!
-In any recipe you can safely substitute “sweet” sausage for “mild” sausage, and vice-versa, without concern.
+Yes and no. In most recipes, you can safely substitute “sweet” sausage for “mild” sausage, and vice-versa, without concern.
 If you don’t mind some heat, you can use hot instead of either too.
 And if your recipe calls for hot but all you can find is sweet or mild, just add some crushed red pepper from your spice rack!

-And if you don’t eat pork, you can use ground chicken for your homemade sausage instead.
+And if you don’t eat pork, you can use ground chicken or turkey for your homemade sausage instead.

 Use your favorite version of Italian sausage in any of these dishes.

-The Italian sausage in this recipe makes for an incedibly flavorful and rich Bolognese sauce that takes no time at all (compared to your usual Sunday gravy, especially).
+The Italian sausage in this recipe makes for an incredibly flavorful and rich Bolognese sauce that takes no time at all (compared to your usual Sunday gravy, especially).
 Try it with your favorite shape of pasta and add more hot red pepper flakes if you like a kick.
-Get our Quick Italian Sausage Bolognese recipe.

 The sweet Italian sausage in this recipe is a great counter to the spicy and sometimes bitter broccoli rabe.
-Garlic, red chile flakes, Parmigiano-Reggiano, and fresh bread crumbs make for a dinner-party-worthy dish that you can assemble in minutes.
-Get our Orecchiete with Sausage and Broccoli Rabe recipe.
+Garlic, red chili flakes, Parmigiano-Reggiano, and fresh bread crumbs make for a dinner-party-worthy dish you can assemble in minutes.

-A good Grilled Italian Sausage with Peppers and Onions is always satisfying, but those same ingredients also make a fine panini filling.
+A good Italian sausage with peppers and onions is always satisfying, but those same ingredients also make a fine panini filling.
 Bonus: gooey melted cheese!
-We suggesting making the grilled sausage and adding a few extra links with the intention of having these sandwiches for dinner the next night!
-Get our Italian Sausage Panini recipe.
+If making these for lunch, we suggest adding a few extra links so you can enjoy the sammies for dinner the next night.

-Italian sausage and plenty of cheese (ricotta, parmesan, and mozzarella) fill plump pasta shells in a rich tomato sauce, but three cups of spinach means you’ll get your greens too.
+Italian sausage and plenty of cheese (ricotta, parmesan, and mozzarella) fill plump pasta shells in a rich tomato sauce, while 3 cups of spinach mean you’ll get your greens too.
 This dish can be made ahead and kept in the fridge so all you have to do at dinner time is pop it in the oven.
-Get our Italian Sausage Stuffed Shells recipe.